4teamwork/opengever.core/README.rst

 - ``MTEST_PROCESSORS`` - The amount of processors used in parallel.
 It should be no greater than the amount of available CPU cores.
 Defaults to ``4``.
-- ``MTEST_NOCOLORS`` - Set this to a positive value (``true``) for disabling the colorization of the output.
-  The colorization is useful for the visual separation of the output of the various processes, but it is not useful in a environment without color support.

 Functional or integration testing?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~